Buy Longleaf Pine Tree Online

 This pine species prefers sandy, dry, acidic soil conditions and prefers full sun to grow fully.
 The trunk of this evergreen conifer is covered in thick, peeling bark and the long evergreen pine needle leaves can grow up to 18 inches long.
 Perfect for windbreaks or to provide privacy.

 These trees come rooted in a container in soil and not as southern longleaf pine seedlings.
 They are already established trees out of their grass stage and can tolerate a variety of planting conditions.
-You can also check out our Evergreen Tree Grow Guide for more information on planting evergreens.

 The best time of year to plant a pine tree is in spring or fall.
 If planting trees in fall, you will still have plenty of time to establish before winter since they are so fast growing.